open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 # Tutorial 14: Semi-supervised Object Detection

-Semi-supervised object detection utilizes both labeled and unlabeled data for training.
-On the one hand, the dependence of the model on the number of detection boxes can be reduced, and on the other hand, a large amount of unlabeled data can be used to further improve the model.
-The process of semi-supervised object detection is as below:
+Semi supervised target detection uses both labeled data and unlabeled data for training.
+On the one hand, it can reduce the dependence of the model on the number of detection frames, and on the other hand, it can further improve the model by using a large number of unlabeled dataThe process of semi-supervised object detection is as below:

 - \[Prepare and split dataset\](#Prepare and split dataset)
 - \[Configure multi-branch pipeline\](#Configure multi-branch pipeline)